 - Exposed for middle gray with highlights overexposed and shadows underexposed

-If left up to your camera, it would go for the least favourable option in a high contrast scene – to expose for middle gray.
+If left up to your camera, it would go for the least favorable option in a high contrast scene – to expose for middle gray.
 This is why it’s important to understand how exposure works, how to control it and shoot in:

 - Aperture priority